Killing of Tassos Isaac

-Anastasios "Tassos" Isaac (Αναστάσιος "Τάσος" Ισαάκ; 1972 – 11 August 1996), was a Greek Cypriot refugee who participated in a civilian demonstration against the Republic of Turkey's military operation of the northern part of the Republic of Cyprus.
-The demonstrators' demand was for the complete withdrawal of Turkish troops from the island, and the return of Cypriot refugees to their homes.
+Anastasios "Tassos" Isaac (Αναστάσιος "Τάσος" Ισαάκ; 1972 – 11 August 1996), was a Greek Cypriot refugee who participated in a civilian demonstration against the Turkish invasion of Cyprus.
+The demonstrators' demand was for the complete withdrawal of Turkish troops from the northern part of the island, and the return of Cypriot refugees to their homes.
 Isaac was beaten to death by a gathering of Turkish nationalists of the Grey Wolves in the United Nations Buffer Zone in Cyprus.

 Tassos Isaac beaten to death by Grey Wolves.

 Events leading to the killing

 In August 1996, in order to commemorate the 22nd year of Cyprus being a divided country, over 200 bikers from several European countries had organised a rally from Berlin (the last divided city in Europe other than Nicosia) to Kyrenia.
 They left Berlin on 2 August and were planning to arrive at their destination on the 11th where they would be joined by Greek Cypriot bikers.
 Simultaneously, around 2,500 members of the Turkish organisation Grey Wolves were being transported to the northern part of Cyprus by the Turkish Government in order to confront the European and Greek Cypriot bikers.

 Due to heavy political pressure (even by the U.N.
 Secretary General Boutros Boutros-Ghali) being applied to the Cypriot Motorcycle Federation to cancel the 11 August event, CMF finally succumbed.
 This was met with disapproval by a large portion of the bikers and other protesters, who decided to march on their own.
 Among them was Tassos Isaac, who together with other demonstrators, entered the United Nations Buffer Zone in Cyprus near Deryneia, just south of the town of Famagusta.

 During the confrontation in the UN buffer zone between the Cypriot bikers and the Turkish group Grey Wolves, Isaac found himself trapped in barbed-wire without his co-protesters noticing he was left behind.
 Soon, a large group of Grey Wolves members ran towards him and began beating him with clubs and stones.
 They continued for several minutes, unchallenged by the nearby UN peacekeepers or Turkish Cypriot police officers watching the beating, with some of the latter also partaking in the attack.
 By the time Greek Cypriots managed to take him back from the mob, aided by the UN peacekeepers, Isaac was dead.